nvtkaszpir/esphome-3d-printer-smart-enclosure/docs/index.md

 ### Todo

+### General

+- TODO: migrate to LVGL swiping widgets

+- TODO: LCD backlight based on ambient light and printer printing status? would require light sensor or activate via ToF is someone is near the printer, can be issue with the doors of the cabinet, though

 #### Control power of the printer and lights

 - TODO: add power/light control in LVGL (those are devices from HA, not directly attached)